phts/dotfiles/README.md

         dotfiles postinstall [APP]...

-* Update local configs from the system
+* Pull configs from the system to the local folder

-        dotfiles update [APP]...
+        dotfiles pull [APP]...